gkamita/B4x4/README.md

 B4x4
 ===========
-B4x4 is a module for optical simulation that sits on top of [Berreman4x4](https://github.com/Berreman4x4/Berreman4x4) created by Olivier Castany.
+B4x4 is a module for optical simulation, which sits on top of [Berreman4x4](https://github.com/Berreman4x4/Berreman4x4) created by Olivier Castany.
 While Berreman4x4 is flexible and fully capable of complex simulations of stratified anisotropic media, it tends to lack user-friendlyness.
 B4x4 aims to provide a straight-forward interface for simulating the optical property of cholesteric liquid crystals.